Gatekeeping and You! (J-Fashion in the Internet Age)

 The top features a beautiful rose.

-The lipstick itself clicks out from the bottom, which feels very luxe, in my opinion!
+The lipstick itself clicks out from the bottom, which feels very luxe!

 The colors are gorgeous, especially 001.
 The kira kira is magical.